Ameg-yag/V3ded.github.io/_posts/2018-07-29-htb-valentine.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 50.85 seconds
 ```
 There's plenty, right?
-Second scan confirms that this machine is indeed vulnerable to hearbleed, which allows the attacker (*us*) to leak memory from the target.
+Second scan confirms that this machine is indeed vulnerable to heartbleed, which allows the attacker (*us*) to leak memory from the target.

 As for web enumeration itself, we are present with this image upon visiting HTTP or HTTPS variant of the webpage: